 The men's and women's track & field program’s recent success continued during the 2019-20 campaign.
 Men’s jumper Alex White had a particularly strong season, as he was named the New Jersey Athletic Conference (NJAC) Men’s Indoor Outstanding Field Athlete of the Year after winning the NJAC Championship in the long jump and capturing bronze in the high jump.
 He also won the ECAC Championship in the long jump and set a new program record in the event.
 Andrew Bomberger also set a new program mark in the pole vault, while Alexandria Morrison turned in a promising freshman campaign en route to earning women’s team MVP honors this year.
 The program’s outdoor season was cancelled due to COVID-19.

 The women’s tennis team was off to a strong start, winning seven matches this season before COVID-19 cut short the program’s spring campaign.
-Sydney Nye matched the program's all-time singles victories mark with 25 solo wins for her career; a number she was on pace to surpass.
-Her 47 total wins rank her second all-time in program history.
+Sydney Nye matched the program's all-time singles victories mark with 25 solo wins for her career, a number she was on pace to surpass, and her 47 total wins rank second all-time in program history.
 Freshman Rachael Lim twice earned NEAC Player of the Week honors, while Nye added a conference player of the week award of her own.
 The Lions were well on their way to earning a NEAC Tournament berth and contending for both a regular season title and a conference championship this spring.

 A new era had just begun for the softball program this spring before COVID-19 ended the team’s season in early March.
 Mandi Baer, just the second softball head coach in school history, took the reins of the program in the fall of 2019 and led the Lions to a pair of victories during the team’s spring break slate in Myrtle Beach, S.C.
 Sarah Coolbaugh, Samantha Weaver, and Madelyn Pyle were off to tremendous starts, with the rest of the squad trending in the right direction before the most-recent campaign came to an abrupt conclusion.